 ― Tables, each one in a single MS Word file (.doc, .docx or .rtf).

-Use Times New Roman, size 12 font and number the pages with Arabic numerals.
+Use Times New Roman font with size 12.
+Do not justify right margin.
+Number text lines and pages.
+Line numbers should be removed in the final accepted version of the manuscript.
 All the illustrations (photographs, drawings, maps, and graphics) are treated as figures, are mentioned in the text and are numbered consecutively according to the order in which they are cited.

 Organization of the draft